WHAT IS THE MERCURY PRIZE?

 HOW IS THE OVERALL WINNER SELECTED?

-The same judging panel meets again on the night of the Awards Show in October to choose the overall ‘Album of the Year’.
-This meeting lasts several hours!
-As always they base their decision solely on the quality of the music on the album.
+The same judging panel meets again in November to choose the overall ‘Album of the Year’.
+This can be a long process and, as always, the judges base their decision solely on the quality of the music on the album.

 The judging panel is made up of music experts from a variety of backgrounds.
-The panel usually includes musicians, music journalists, music presenters, music producers and composers.
+The panel usually includes musicians, music journalists, music presenters, music producers, composers and festival organisers.
 None of the judges can have an interest in the commercial success of any of the albums being discussed.
 There are no record label representatives, managers, publishers or music retailers on the panel.

 HOW IS THE INTEGRITY OF THE JUDGING PROCESS PROTECTED?